コンテンツにスキップ

 05

-Koichi Makigami: Graduated from Kanagawa Prefectural Odawara High School.
-A vocalist and producer representing Japan.
-In addition to his activities as the leader of the band Hikashu, he is actively engaged in solo work and collaborations using vocal acoustics, theremin, and mouth harp.
+Koichi Makigami: Graduate of Kanagawa Prefectural Odawara High School.
+One of Japan's leading vocalists and producers.
+In addition to his activities as the leader of the band "Hikashu," he is also actively engaged in solo works and collaborations using vocal acoustics, the theremin, and the jaw harp.

-A performance using Odawara's famous "wind chime" along with performances by musicians who are challenging the latest music in Japan and the world.
-The collaboration between the music flowing from musical instruments and the tones created by the natural wind is the very essence of "ancient times and the future."
+Along with the performances of musicians who are challenging themselves to be at the forefront of music in Japan and the world, there will be a performance using Odawara's specialty "wind chimes."
+The collaboration between the music flowing from the instruments and the sounds created by the natural wind is the very essence of "ancient and future."
 What kind of performance will it be?
-Mr. Makigami, who is always taking on new challenges, performed on a number of stages, including ``co-starring with wind chimes'', which was his first time.
-Like an art installation, it will be a stage where the audience can enjoy a new experience together.
+There will be a number of stages, including a "co-performance with wind chimes," which Makiage, who is always taking on new challenges, will also be performing for the first time.
+Like an art installation, it looks like it will be a stage where the audience who listens to it can enjoy a new experience together.

-■Venue: Odawara Castle Ruins Park Honmaru Square (in case of rain: Odawara Civic Center Hall only for the second part)
+■ Venue: Odawara Castle Ruins Park Honmaru Square (In case of rain: Odawara Civic Hall Hall for the second part only)

 DSC_5555

-Utsuwananohana is a gallery located in Odawara.
-This gallery is lined with pottery, porcelain, lacquer, and other utensils made by Wagashi Nanohana, a Japanese confectionery shop that has been around since the Meiji era and is famous for works such as "Moon Rabbit."
-Inside the store, there are an array of artist's works that exude individuality and warmth, carefully selected by the owner.
-This is a shop where you are sure to find your favorite pottery that will make your daily life more comfortable.
+Utsuwa Nanohana is a gallery in Odawara.
+It is a gallery displaying ceramic, porcelain, lacquerware, and other items made by Wagashi Nanohana, a Japanese confectionery shop that has been in business since the Meiji era and is famous for its Tsuki no Usagi sweets.
+Inside the shop, there is a wide selection of tableware made by artists that exude individuality and warmth, selected with the discerning eye of the owner.
+This is a shop where you are sure to find your favorite tableware that will make your daily life much more comfortable.

 TEL: 0465-24-7020